Mould in airconiditioner

 • Allow the solution to sit for 10 minutes, letting it break down and eliminate mould.

-• Once clean, lightly spray again and let components air dry.
+• Once clean, lightly spray solution again and allow components air dry.

 5. Ensure proper drainage